 Structures to store and regulate water flow are built to provide greater security of urban water supply, yet these structures also moderate the natural variability of stream flows.
 By changing flow volumes and timing, extraction of water to supply high-density urban areas can have enduring effects on river health.
 When river health is affected this can, in turn, affect water quality in waterways.
 Compounding these challenges, urban stormwater and wastewater discharges can also impact these waterways.
 Water managers need to consider how infrastructure and water supply decisions influence the natural environment.

 See theand topics for more details.

 Urban drinking water quality

-- 99.8 to 99.9% complied with guideline criteria for Escherichia coli (E. Coli)
+- less than 4% of samples did not achieve 100% compliance, but did comply with guideline criteria for Escherichia coli (E. Coli)

 Sources and volumes of water drawn

 In NSW cities and large towns, surface water is the main water supply source.
 Across NSW's western slopes and plains, and in larger coastal catchments, groundwater is also important for water supply.

 Each year, utilities vary the proportion of water they draw from each water source.
 This is because different conditions, mainly weather conditions, affect how much surface water is available and held in reservoirs.
 Sydney Water, using bulk water supplied by WaterNSW, is the largest supply utility by water volume and dominates these trends, both in terms of total demand growth and total water recycling volume in NSW.

 Over the last 15 years to 2019–20, data shows that total statewide annual water use for urban supply varied from 731 to 1,019 gigalitres (GL) (Spotlight figure 6.) - see